 This world was built to push death from our minds.
 At the end of the world, where we now exist, death has been pushed so far from experience it appears less real than a dream; in fact it is only in dreams and stories that it ever appears.
 We have pushed it from meaningful conversation, we have pushed it from daily life, we have pushed it, literally, from our places of living and we have pushed it from our conscious experience, which is founded on a worship of youth, of light, of gaining power, fame, money and possessions, of a worldly existence which will just go on and on, indefinitely.
 Although we go to funerals, talk of death, joke about it sometimes, and watch films in which people do nothing but die, we live as if we’ll live forever.
 When we hear that someone has died we are astonished.
 Dead!?
 What!?
 How is this possible!?
 I mean every single living thing on earth dies, but I never expected it would happen to him! to her!

 Fear of death is not the full picture of course.
-Domesticated man’s profound subservience and pathological attachment to instilled beliefs fills in the rest (although it too is related to fear of the void) and, again, explains why the middle-classes have been those most enthusiastic about putting their faces under the approaching jack-boots.
-Aside from living in the most comfortable cells of the new global lock-up, they are masochists where it matters; at school and at work, through which, despite displays of disobedience, they rise and prosper.
-This is why the Official Radicals of the left, who are either middle class or have middle-class minds, have a platform at all, despite much, noisy concern for Julian Assange and the Palestinians and the environment, they are essentially and almost irrevocably docile, submissive and nice.
+Domesticated man’s profound subservience and pathological attachment to instilled beliefs fills in the rest, although this too is related to fear of the void; for once consciousness of death (love of the void, appreciation of the mystery, acceptance of the uncertain) is taken from experience, worship of bare life, of mere existence, at all costs, is all that people have left.
+This almost unbearably pathetic fact explains why, again, the middle-classes have been those most enthusiastic about putting their faces under the approaching jack-boots.
+Aside from living in the most comfortable cells of the new global lock-up and aside from being the beneficiaries of a political system in which wide-ranging ethical decisions are in the hands of technicians (in this case doctors), aside from these two facts the professionals in charge of our lives are hollow, terrified masochists, above all where it matters; at school and at work, through which, despite displays of disobedience, they rise and prosper.
+This is why the Official Radicals of the left, who are either middle class or have middle-class minds, have a platform at all, despite much, noisy concern for Julian Assange and the Palestinians and the environment, they are essentially and almost irrevocably sterile, submissive and nice.
 You can only reach the stage on your knees.

 The good news is not just that it is possible to face death and to refuse constraints, it is possible do so today, now.
 In fact it has always been possible.
 It’s no more difficult to let go of one’s fears and attachments now than it was in 2019.
 It’s no more difficult to refuse civilisation today than it was in 1979 or 1779.
 It’s no more difficult to live today as if they day has come than it was when we were first shackled to the chains of Ur.
 In fact, if anything, it’s easier — just as it is easier to let go of an abusive relationship in which even the pretense of love has been dropped.
 It may be some time before enough of us are free to unite to make a meaningful material difference to the unworld, to drive a stake through its cracked heart, but the substance of revolution follows from the essence of it, and that substance is not at the end of the rainbow or at the bottom of the ballot box, it is, as one of the first prisoners of the modern world, Franz Kafka, taught us, squirming at our feet.